huangyingting/react-pdf-reports/README.md

 - **Model Parameters**: Temperature, max tokens, etc. in `aiDataGenerator.ts`
 - **Caching**: Configure cache TTL and storage in `cache.ts`
 - **Complexity Levels**: Adjust prompts for different complexity levels

+### Setting Up Analytics

+To track user behavior and app usage with Google Analytics 4:

+1. Follow the detailed setup guide in `ANALYTICS_SETUP.md`
+2. Get your GA4 Measurement ID from Google Analytics
+3. Update `public/index.html` with your Measurement ID (replace `G-XXXXXXXXXX`)
+4. Deploy your app to start collecting analytics

+See `ANALYTICS_USAGE.md` for examples of adding custom tracking events.

 ### Modifying PDF Options